gcollazo/BrowserRefresh-Sublime/README.md

 [
     {
         "keys": ["command+shift+r"], "command": "browser_refresh", "args": {
+            "auto_save": true,
             "activate_browser": true,
-            "browserName" : "Google Chrome"
+            "browser_name" : "Google Chrome"
         }
     }
 ]
 ```
+`auto_save` - If se to `true` you current file in Sublime Text will be save before refreshing the browser window.

-`activate_browser` - If set to `True` when you press the keys it will bring the browser to the foreground.
+`activate_browser` - If set to `true` when you press the keys it will bring the browser to the foreground.

-`browserName` - Specify which browser to use.
-The default is `Google Chrome` but you can change it to `Safari`,`Firefox` or `Opera`.
+`browser_name` - Specify which browser to use.
+The default is `Google Chrome` but you can change it to `Safari`,`Firefox`, `Opera` or `all` which will try to refresh any of the above present in your system.

 ## Requirements